micro-nova/support_tunnel/README.md

 ```
 This will print both a tunnel ID and a preshared key.
 These should be transmitted to the `admin` out of band, likely through a typical support channel.

+The `device` context supports a configuration file at `/etc/support_tunnel/config.ini`.
+An example config with comments is available at `device/example_config.ini`.

 ### `admin`

 On your `admin`, you probably need to log in to a cloud provider so you can start and configure instances.
 For Micro-Nova, this is Google Cloud Platform.
 Install the [`gcloud` utility](https://cloud.google.com/sdk/docs/install-sdk) and run these steps: